sdeweese/DEVWKS-2042/README.md

 **How do I get started?**
 Prerequisites:
 * On a local machine (such as a Linux Virtual Machine), install Terraform.
 Learn more about how to install depending on your operating system [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
-* On the Cisco IOS XE device, enable RESTCONF, AAA and create a user.
+* On the Cisco IOS XE device running 17.1 or greater, enable RESTCONF, AAA and create a user.
 * Check out the [documentation for the Terraform IOS XE provider](https://registry.terraform.io/providers/CiscoDevNet/iosxe/latest/docs) to see some examples and learn more about how to use it
 Luckily for you, in this lab, those pre-req’s are already met :)